Satya Bandhyopadhyay: Career

 Shri Satya Bandopadhyay began his career as an actor in Shri Utpal Dutt's " Little Theatre Group" — later renamed "People’s Little Theatre" — in 1952.
 He was a close associate of Shri Utpal Dutt, he has played leading roles in about 150 plays including important PLT productions like "Kallol", "Angar", "Neecher Mahal", "Mahavidroh" and "Titumir".
 From 1966 to 1967 he received training at the Berliner Ensemble in the German Democratic Republic.
 As a director he has directed about forty plays in Bengali and English.
 Shri Bandopadhyay has also acted in Bengali films, some of them directed by Shri Satyajit Ray and Shri Mrinal Sen. For his work in theatre and cinema, Shri Satya Bandopadhyay has been honoured with various prestigious awards.

-His notable films include Ekdim Protidin (1980) by Mrinal Sen and Joy Baba Felunath (1979) by Satyajit Ray.
+His notable films include Ekdin Protidin (1980) by Mrinal Sen and Joy Baba Felunath (1979) by Satyajit Ray.